 13 & up

-Clean loose, comfortable clothing is absolutely acceptable in the beginning.
-In time, however, students should acquire a white gi (judo or karate uniform will work nicely).
+Clean, loose, comfortable clothing is absolutely acceptable in the beginning.
+In time, however, students should acquire a white gi (judo or karate uniforms will work nicely).

 Come as often as possible.
 It can take a long time to acquire a comfortable proficiency.
 Extra mat time, whenever it is available, can shorten the process dramatically.

 5. How long will it take to achieve black belt?

 Rank is not important.
 Everyone should always be learning, experiencing, and achieving new things, if they are doing it right.
 In that sense, everyone is a beginner.
 It is true that the Japanese word “dan,” the designation for “black belt,” means “step” or “stage.”

 It is what you make of it.
 While the concepts are simple, the movement can be counter-intuitive in some respects.
 The techniques necessary can seem complex, but in fact are simple.
 It is the application and coordination, which is difficult.

 Yes.
 Like all physical exercise, it has its’ gentle foothills, hard ascents, high plateaus and seemingly impossible summits - all without end.

 8. How does it compare to other martial arts?